 For example, if you held an education conference and gave attendees a post-event feedback survey, one of your top research questions may look like this: How did the attendees rate the conference overall?
-Now take a look at the answers you collected for a specific survey question that speaks to that top research question:
+Now take a look at the answers you collected for a specific survey question that addresses that top research question:

 Do you plan to attend this conference next year?

-Notice that in the responses, you’ve got some percentages (71%, 18%) and some raw numbers (852, 216).
+You'll notice that there are some percentages (71%, 18%) and some raw numbers (852, 216) in the responses.